MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

 ---
 title: Comparison between Fabric and Azure Synapse Spark.
 description: There are some differences between Azure Synapse Spark and Fabric Spark support.
-Below is a comparison table outlining the key differences. ms.reviewer: snehagunda ms.author: jejiang
+This article outlines the key differences. ms.reviewer: snehagunda ms.author: jejiang
 author: jejiang